hm4uc/TOPTW-MemeticAlgorithm/README.md

-# TOPTW-HybridGA
+# TOPTW-MemeticAlgorithm

-**A Memetic Algorithm for the Team Orienteering Problem with Time Windows (TOPTW) - Personalized Travel Itinerary Optimization**
+**A Memetic Algorithm (MA) for the Team Orienteering Problem with Time Windows (TOPTW) - Personalized Travel Itinerary Optimization**

 > Thesis project - Faculty of Information Technology, VNU University of Engineering and Technology